-- Behavioural: To assess the contribution of different brain regions to a certain form of behaviour, our approach typically entails inducing reversible inactivations of different interconnected brain nuclei via local administration of agents that temporarily suppress neural activity (local anesthetics, GABA agonists).
+- Behavioural: To assess the contribution of different brain regions to a certain form of behaviour, our approach typically entails inducing reversible inactivations of different interconnected brain nuclei via local administration of agents that temporarily suppress neural activity (local anesthetics, GABA agonists), with these approaches being complemented by optogenetic approaches.
 Understanding how different brain regions in a particular neural circuit may interact can be extrapolated using disconnection, asymmetrical inactivation designs.
 Complementary psychopharmacological studies use either systemic or local administration of drugs that either block or mimic the effects of certain neurotransmitters, such as dopamine or glutamate.
+Optogenetic methods are now

 - Neurophysiological: Acute in vivo preparations in anesthetized animals use extracellular recordings of action potentials from single neurons.
 In these studies we look at how neural activity in particular brain pathways can be altered by chemical or electrical stimulation of different inputs or neurotransmitter receptors.
 By looking at the same pathways that we study behaviourally, we can obtain insight to the cellular mechanisms that underlie changes in behaviour induced by certain drugs.
 We also have the capability to record neural activity from multiple neurons in rats that have chronically-implanted electrodes.
 These preparations allow us to correlate different patterns of neural firing associated with performance of behavioural tasks.